AplosAnalytics/docs.aplosanalytics.com/docs/quickstart/aplosnca.md

 To perform NCA with Aplos NCA, you will need to complete the following 3 steps:

 1. Upload analysis dataset
-2. Prepare configuration for analysis
+2. Prepare configuration for analysis and initiate analysis
-3. Initiate analysis
+3. Download results